tapichu/asm2d/docs/assembly.md

 * Subset of the 68HC11 instructions.
 * New instructions for 2D drawing.
 * Syntax for data segment elements.
-* Very basic macros for constants.
+* Simple macros for constants.

 For a full description of the grammar, see `asmgrammar.py`.